sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 auto-restart feature dynamically configurable.
 Specifically users can run CLI to configure this feature residing in Config_DB as enabled/disabled status.

-### 1.2.2 Container restart related to high memory usage
+### 1.2.2 Restarting Docker Container per High Memory Usage
 This feature demonstrated docker container can be shut down and restarted if memory usage of it is continuously beyond the threshold during monitoring interval.
 Restarting the entire docker container ensures that configuration is reloaded and all processes in